 “In 2011, Harrison joined Twitter as Astronaut Abby, looking for a quote from a NASA employee for a school project.
 She was immediately embraced by the space community online as a leader in her generation.
 In 2013, Harrison decided to start a worldwide outreach program as part of her role as Earth Liaison to her mentor, European Space Agency (ESA) astronaut Luca Parmitano, while he was living on the space station.”

-That’s were things were at when I was introduced to Abby and her dream.
+That’s where things were when I was introduced to Abby and her dream.
 I’ve seen her outreach on social media expand and watched her perfect her public speaking and interview skills.
-One of the things I care deeply about is supporting young women’s dreams through education, opportunities and access.
+One of the things I care deeply about is supporting young women’s dreams through education, opportunities, and access.
 This young woman was going places and by supporting Abby’s efforts, I knew it would inspire other young women who are passionate about the sciences and who want to break gender molds (and the glass ceiling) in professions where women can (and are proving) they can excel.
 Over time, I have become a “brand ambassador” of sorts, donating time and design for Astronaut Abby’s outreach efforts.
-If Abby is as serious as I know she is about her dream and knowing the ground work and on-going plans she has, then she needed serious branding and design to back her image and messaging.
+If Abby is as serious as I know she is about her dream and knowing the groundwork and on-going plans she has, then she needed serious branding and design to back her image and messaging.

 New internal web page interface design for Astronaut Abby.

 Now that Abby has graduated from high school and has begun her college career at Wellesley College, it was also time for her website to “graduate,” too.
 The new website features a better organized focus for visitors, is fully responsive, has a cleaner look and feel and incorporates more of Abby’s personality with handwritten signature as logo.

 But the mission isn’t complete.
 Stay tuned for what’s orbiting next.